jmwinemiller/portfolio/content/about/_index.md

   {{</ education >}}

   {{< about date="2013" >}}
-    Mechnical Engineering work training including data analysis and warehousing and programming in Python and C#
+    As part of my training in Mechanical Engineering, I have received instruction in data analysis and warehousing, as well as programming experience in both Python and C#
   {{</ about >}}

   {{< about date="2011">}}
-    Coursework in advanced mathematics and statistics using MATLAB, SPSS, Microsoft Excel, and R
+    Completed coursework in advanced mathematics and statistics utilizing various software packages, including MATLAB, SPSS, Microsoft Excel, and R
   {{</ about >}}

   {{< about date="2009">}}